Once your users are done with your home page, they’ll move on to stories to get more detailed insights.

 Your Story title¶

-⚠️ The HTML content is sanitized for safety reasons and some tags or attributes are forbidden.<br /> Those forbidden tags and attributes are escaped hence some raw HTML code may be rendered.
-We recommand not using deprecated HTML tags and attributes (see the https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+⚠️ The HTML content is sanitized for safety reasons and some tags or attributes are forbidden. <br/> Those forbidden tags and attributes are escaped hence some raw HTML code may be rendered.
+We recommend not using deprecated HTML tags and attributes (see the https://developer.mozilla.org/en-US/docs/Web/HTML/Element#obsolete_and_deprecated_elements).

 Don’t forget to name your story 🙂